 “If patients receive the wrong back pain care at the wrong time, it could actually lead to worse outcomes,” said Dr. Brian Justice, a chiropractor and medical director at Excellus BlueCross BlueShield.
 “Back pain is not a disease in search of a cure.
 It’s a part of life that needs to be managed.”

-In their lifetimes, more than 80 percent of upstate New York adults will experience low back pain, nearly two-thirds will experience neck pain, and some will endure chronic suffering.
+In their lifetimes, more than 80 percent of upstate New York adults will experience low back pain, nearly two-thirds will experience neck pain, and some will endure chronic suffering."Back pain is not a disease in search of a cure.
+It's a part of life that needs to be managed."

 According to the report, Spine care in upstate New York: